loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report1.md

 - Nate: I was unable to work around the loss of usb port issues, so I ordered a new jetson nano developer kit.
 - Nate: The jetson nano developer kit came damaged, so I had to return it.
 I am waiting on the new one to arrive tomorrow.
 - Eric: hardware parts issues was incorrect, had to order replacement power supply.
+- Yikun: Nano screw to the system were not exact fit with the motor cover.
+Had to modify the equipments.

 3. What do you hope to accomplish in the coming week?
 - Loi: Complete the training data set based on road following demo, to use for the project